sandarutharuneth/ivongiveaways/README.md

 # IVON Technologies
 `This code is mostly depricated.
-New Code will be updated soon` `djs v13 => djs v14`
+New Code will be updated soon` <br>
+`djs v13 => djs v14`
 ### The perfect giveaway bot to host giveaways easily on your server build with discord.js
 <a href="https://imgur.com/1TLIl08"><img src="https://i.imgur.com/1TLIl08.png" title="source: imgur.com" /></a>